 The Association charges a fee for its services under these rules.
-The costs to the consumer and business depend on the size and nature of the claims.
+The costs to the consumer and business depend on the type of hearing and number of arbitrators used.
 A fee schedule is included at the end of this Supplement.
-In certain cases, fees paid by the consumer are fully refundable if the dispute is settled before the arbitrator takes any action.